DataDanD/Cancer-Capstone-Portfolio/README.md

 ## EDA

-(Links here have graphs, going to add to them)
+(Links have eda and basic graphs, going to update)

 [Air Quality](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Fracking](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Superfunds](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Radon](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [TRI](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)
 [Cancer Rates and Graphs](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)

 We can also see some of the features correlate, this is call multicolinearity and is not a good thing for machine learning algorithms.
 Lighter and darker boxes on the heatmap are not a good thing, except for the diagalon going across the middle where features intersect with eachother.

 (Explain why multicolinearity is bad)

 (Explain heatmap)

 ![Heatmap of All Features](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/heatmap.png)

 We can see some nice correlations between cancer incidents and features as we look at a heatmap and we can look at some of these variables closer with a pairplot.

+(Explain some similarites in heatmap)

-(Explain some similarity.
-Pair plot explaination. high and low rates explained)
+(Pair plot explaination)(high and low rates)(Why these variables)

 ![Pair Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Pair4.png)

-(Major depression and cancer incidents?
-Explain Data Leakage)
+(Major depression and cancer incidents)(Explain Data Leakage)